agn453/HI-TECH-Z80-C/README.md

     (When running on CP/M 2 lsbc is always zero.)

-NB: This change is now selectable for releases v3.09-13 (and later) by
+NB: This change is now detected automatically for releases v3.09-14 (and
-    setting an EXACT environment variable in the ENVIRON file.
+    later) by the start-up module (CRTCPM.OBJ) - see below.

 strcasecmp()